How to become a critical care staff nurse: Sarah's story

-What to expect if you want to be a nurse
+What to expect if you want to become a critical care staff nurse

 - Nurse working hours: 37 to 42 hours per week

-Typical entry requirements: You can do a degree in Adult Nursing approved by the Nursing and Midwifery Council.
+- Typical entry requirements: You can do a university degree in Adult Nursing approved by the Nursing & Midwifery Council.
+Some degree courses let you study another area of nursing alongside Adult Nursing.
 Full-time courses usually take three years.
 You may be able to join a nursing degree on the second year of a course if you already have a degree in:

 - Life Sciences

 - Social work

 You’ll need five GCSEs (or equivalent) at grades 9 to 4 (A* to C), including English, Maths and a science, and two or three A-levels (or equivalent), including at least one science or health-related subject.
 You'll find it helpful to get some paid or voluntary experience in social care or healthcare work before you apply for nurse training.

 This information is a guide (sources: LMI for All, National Careers Service)